PETROENG 7043 - Integrated Field Development Planning & Economic Project

 Bonus points are given to project managers.

-SubmissionWritten reports have to be submitted to the School’s office (level 2, Santos building) by the above mentioned deadlines (4 pm).
+SubmissionWritten reports are to be submitted to the assignment boxes on level 2, Santos Petroleum Engineering building by the above mentioned deadlines (4 pm).
 Submissions must be in hardcopy and on a CD.
 Reports are also to be emailed to the course instructor in pdf format where file names should first mention the student’s surname (only), followed by “Appraisal Exercise” or “Development Exercise”

 Grades for your performance in this course will be awarded in accordance with the following scheme: